Kyrgyz leader urges calm after deadly conflict with Tajikistan | Law-Order

 Kyrgyz leader urges calm after deadly conflict with Tajikistan

+We have courageous warriors and enough forces to repel those who violate our borders."
+Japarov also asked Kyrgyz not to trust "provocateurs who slander our strategic partners, friendly nations and peoples who share our position".
+Tajikistan's foreign ministry also said the key to resolving the conflict lay in negotiations, but it reiterated its position that it was Kyrgyzstan which started the conflict.

-Kyrgyz President Sadyr Japarov urged his country on Monday to have trust in its army and strategic partners, and said there was no need for volunteer forces at the border with Tajikistan after last week's deadly clashes there.
+Kyrgyz President Sadyr Japarov urged his country on Monday to have trust in its army and strategic partners and said there was no need for volunteer forces at the border with Tajikistan after deadly clashes there last week.

+At least 94 people were killed between Sept.
+14 and 16 in fighting involving the use of tanks, aviation and rocket artillery on a disputed section of the border in Kyrgyzstan's Batken province.
+"We continue our efforts to resolve the Kyrgyz-Tajik border issues in a purely peaceful way," Japarov said in a televised address on a national day of mourning.

 Former Soviet republics Kyrgyzstan and Tajikistan are both allied to Moscow and host Russian military bases.
 Russia has avoided taking sides in the conflict and urged the sides to resolve it peacefully.